rootstrap/tech-guides/python/README.md

 Will generate this URL path: `mymodel/<id>/my-path` and this URL name: `mymodel-my_url_name`

 ## Deploy to Heroku (First time)
-If you have created the project with Django-Cookiecutter, and you want to deploy the project in Heroku, follow these
+If you have created the project with Django-Cookiecutter and you want to deploy the project in Heroku[7], you can follow these
 steps:

-1. Go to the Heroku dashboard and create a new app (Clicking on New/Create new app).
+1. Go to the Heroku Dashboard and create a new app (Clicking on New/Create new app).
 If this is a deploy for the production environment, make sure you are in the client's organization.
 2. Open the created app in Heroku and go to the Resources tab.
-Then add the corresponding addons (such as Heroku-Postgres, Heroku-Redis, etc).
+Then add the corresponding addons (examples: Heroku-Postgres, Heroku-Redis, etc).
-3. Go to the Settings tab in Heroku and click on Reveal Config Vars.
+3. Go to the Settings tab of the app in Heroku and click on Reveal Config Vars.
 Add there all the mandatory env vars.
 Examples of the most common needed env vars:
   - `DJANGO_SECRET_KEY`
   - `DJANGO_ADMIN_URL` (For security reasons don't set the admin path as `/admin/`.
 Use a random generated value)
   - `DATABASE_URL` (If you use the Heroku-Postgres addon, this env var is automatically added by Heroku)
   - `DJANGO_SETTINGS_MODULE` (set it for production config file)
-  - `DJANGO_DEBUG` (set it False)
+  - `DJANGO_DEBUG` (set it to False)
-  - `DJANGO_ALLOWED_HOSTS` (set it as the host name of the app)
+  - `DJANGO_ALLOWED_HOSTS` (set it to the host name of the app)
 4. On your computer, go to the project folder on the terminal and add the git repository URL of the app as a remote repository: `git remote add <remote-name> <heroku-app-url>`
-5. Then move with git to the branch you want to deploy: `git checkout <my-branch>`
+5. Then go to the branch you want to deploy with git: `git checkout <my-branch>`
 6. Push the branch to the remote repository recently added: `git push <remote-name> <my-branch>`
 7. If everything goes well, you have done the first deploy to Heroku of your Django project.
-Now you can integrate the app in the Heroku Dashboard, by clicking on the Deploy tab, then selecting Github in the Deploy method section, and then choosing the Github project.
+Now you can integrate the app in the Heroku Dashboard, by opening the app, then clicking on the Deploy tab, then selecting Github in the Deploy method section, and then choosing the Github project.
 After this, if you want to make a new deploy:
    1. Go to the Deploy tab in your app on the Heroku Dashboard.
    2. In Manual Deploy, write the name of the branch you want to deploy.
    3. Click on Deploy Branch button.